Bealby/Milestone-Project-2/README.md

 with a hero-image centered on the page, which when clicked will take you into the main website.

-The naviagtion bar will have a fixed but sticky position with the links Home, Bio, and Maps.
+The naviagtion bar will have a fixed position with the links Home, Bio, and Maps.

 The Home page will have a large photo that stretches the page,